How to Reduce Anxiety: 3 Tips [Plus Exercises!]

 The purpose of this article is to help you maintain your ability to get joy and meaning from the things you enjoy in life by offering you strategies to create space and not lose yourself amongst anxious thoughts.
 All of us have anxious thoughts to some degree and rather than expecting them to go away, why not develop the resources to respond to them productively when they arise?

-From my personal and professional experience, some of the most compassionate and effective tools in relating to our thoughts, whether they be anxious or other, are based in mindfulness.
+Some of the most compassionate tools I’ve found for relating to anxious thoughts are rooted in mindfulness.
 The three tips I share with you below, therefore, are rooted in the practice of mindfulness, i.e., the ability we each have to pay attention to our life experience with a sense of openness and curiosity.

 Tip 01